Evelyn Sterne

 Biography

-Evelyn Sterne is an Associate Professor of History and Director of the Center for the Humanities.
+Evelyn Sterne is a Professor of History and Director of the Center for the Humanities.
 She is a historian of religion, immigration, class and communal experiments in nineteenth- and twentieth-century America.
-Her scholarship focuses on various dimensions of the American religious experience at the turn of the twentieth century, and she is completing a book on the House of David, a Christian commune in twentieth-century Michigan.
+Her scholarship focuses on American religion in the late 19th and early 20th centuries, and she is currently working on a book about religion in Boston during the Great Depression.
 She teaches courses on the history of American religion, immigration and communal societies, as well as a survey course on the history of the U.S. since 1877.

 Research